nicholasjclark/CV/docs/README.md

 -   Leading a National Geographic-funded project on the spread of parasites at the human-wildlife interface
 -   Co-supervising two PhD students in disease ecology and quantitative genetics
--   Developing computational phylogenetic tools and adapting techniques from statistical network theory to study species interactions
+-   Developing novel statistical network tools to study biotic interactions and their influences on infection risk

 **Research Assistant (1/2016 - 7/16)**
 **University of Queensland**, School of Veterinary Science (Adviser: Dr Steven Kopp)

--   Conducted molecular research into population genetics of canine hookworm
+-   Conducted molecular research into population genetics of soil-transmitted helminth parasites
 -   Established protocols to develop next generation sequencing tools for cat fleas

 **Technical Laboratory Officer (fill-in for maternity leave; 9/2015 - 11/15)**